 We did something very different from what we do usually in the project.
 We visited an Armenian military position at the border to Azerbaijan.
-In 1987 war started in this area – even before the Karabakh war started.
+In 1989 an armed conflict started in this area.

 Personally, I never imagined making an interview with a commander at a military position at the age of 21.
 It was a big challenge for me and the other participants of the project Media Dialogue for Democracy and Peace.

 Of course before we went there we could get an official permission, so everything was prepared for us.
 When we arrived at the military position the commander showed us the underground tunnels.
 That is the only safe place during war for soldiers to find shelter from bombs.

 The commander also showed the participants the weapons.
 The military position is equipped with modern technology.
 For example there are hidden cameras that can be controlled from a computer to have an overview over the zone.